JayeshHire/javascript-examples/variables/blog.md

+# Variables and widely used data types in javascript

-Here are some examples to understand and learn basic variables in javascript.
+## Here are some examples to understand and learn basic variables in javascript.

 ## instantiating variables in javascript using var keyword